 Debt is something that most people have to experience at some point in their lives, and it is never fun.
 In addition to the fact that debt is taking money out of your pockets, it can also lead to anxiety and depression.
 Debt can sometimes feel overwhelming and like you are treading water and never really getting anywhere.
+Not mention, it can hurt your credit score and make more difficult to access credit in the future.

 Furthermore, if you have bad debts, it might not be a good idea to invest in the stock market, which is bad news for you if financial independence is something you’d like to attain.
 Depending on your financial situation, your priority should be to eliminate your bad debt, and then, start to build your wealth.
 It sounds discouraging, but dealing with debt doesn’t have to be a horrible and anxiety-ridden experience.
 Here are different tips for dealing with debt.